-1. Move the stage and adjust the focus to the desired position.
-2. Click on Add position to add a tiling in the tiling list.
-3. You can name each tiling in the Tag column by simply clicking on the Tag field.
-4. To edit/customize a tiling clicking the Pen icon (see the [Tiling edition](#)) or click the White Cross to delete it from the list.
-5. Once all tilings are configured, click Confirm to finalize.
+1. Do a [Preview](#) of your sample 2.
+Move the stage and adjust the focus to the desired position.
+3. Click on Add tiling to add a tiling in the list.
+4. To edit/customize a tiling clicking the Pen icon (see the [Tiling edition](#)) or click the Red Cross to delete it from the list.
+5. You can name each tiling in the Tag column by simply clicking on the Tag field.
+6. Once all tilings are configured, click Confirm to finalize.

-1.1.5.1.4.2.
+1.1.5.4.2.
 Tiling edition